Maize-Network/maize-blockchain/README.md

 Hello!
 We are Maize!
 Fork of Chia.
 Every 25 petabytes of the network, we present 300 coins to 1 lucky!
+We have updated our roadmap!
+Please see our website!

 Warning!
 The new Tranzact fork has created a port conflict with Maize.
 If you install Maize while Tranzact is running and Maize does not start.
 Change port 8655 to 8677 in the Maize config file.